-Looking for an incredibly delicious way to use courgettes for baby led weaning?
+Looking for an incredibly delicious baby led weaning recipe that uses courgettes?
 Look no further than these baby led weaning courgette bites.
 The perfect finger food idea for babies 6 months+ who are baby led weaning or are ready for finger foods.

 Baby led weaning courgette